 During Telluride’s harsh winters, monuments and headstones are buried under snow and are generally not visible.
 The Lone Tree Cemetery is not staffed or maintained during the winter months, and no burials are permitted.
 Please stay on roads when visiting the Cemetery during the winter months, as buried monuments are hazardous.
 Entering the Cemetery is at one’s own risk and the Cemetery District assumes no responsibility for injury or death to anyone within Cemetery grounds.

 San Miguel County and Town of Telluride Animal Control Rules apply.
-Pets are allowed in the Cemetery but must be accompanied by their adult owners or caregivers, on leash or under immediate voice control.
+Pets are allowed on Cemetery roads but must be accompanied by their adult owners or caregivers and must be on leash.
 Please clean up after your pets.
 Failure to do so may result in fines.
 Pet “poop bags” are provided for your convenience at the East Columbia gate.
 A trash bin for disposal of waste is located at the cemetery shed.

 Full body pet burials are not permitted in the Cemetery.